If you get a letter saying that Big Bank has sold your debt to Snake & Weasel Debt Collectors you may be very worried.

 That will depend on the state of your account.
 A debt where you have paid token payments or nothing for a long while may have been sold for very little, just a penny or two in the pound.
 If you are making regular payments then it will have been sold for more.

 You won’t be told what your account was sold for.
-The sale is a commercial agreement between the seller and the buyer to which you are not legally party.
+The sale is a commercial agreement between the seller and the buyer.
 This may seem annoying, non-transparent or unethical, but the debt collector and the original lender are not doing anything wrong by not telling you the sale price.

 The price the debt collector paid for your debt is irrelevant to you.
 It doesn’t affect the amount that you now owe – you still owe the full amount but now to the debt collector.